Removals to France

 Finding accommodation is one of the priorities.
 Here are some options:

-- Real estate websites: SeLoger, Logic-Immo, and Bien'ici are among the most popular in France.
+- Real estate websites: SeLoger, Logic-Immo, Bien'ici are among the most popular in France.

-- Real estate agencies: Relying on an agency can simplify the search, especially if you are not familiar with the area.
+- Real estate agencies: Relying on an agency can simplify the search, especially if you don't know the area well.

 - Facebook groups and social networks: There are groups dedicated to Italians in France, where you can find ads and advice.

 - Lease agreement (*bail*): Read the contract carefully before signing it.
-Pay attention to the duration, the security deposit (*caution*), and the notice conditions.
-In France, leases are often *meublé* (furnished) or *non meublé* (unfurnished).
+Pay attention to the duration, the security deposit (*caution*), and the notice period conditions.
+In France, lease agreements are often *meublé* (furnished) or *non meublé* (unfurnished).

-3. Choosing a Moving Company: Reliability and Professionalism
+3. Choosing a Removal Company: Reliability and Professionalism

 This is a *crucial* step.
 Here are the criteria for choosing the right company:

-- Specialization in international moves: Look for companies with specific experience in Italy-France moves.
+- Specialization in international removals: Look for companies with specific experience in Italy France removals.

-- Clear and detailed quotes: Compare quotes from different companies, carefully evaluating the services included (packing, disassembly/reassembly of furniture, transport, insurance, storage, etc.).
-Ask if there are any additional costs (for example, for transport in limited traffic zones or for upper floors without a lift).
+- Clear and detailed quotes: Compare quotes from different companies, carefully evaluating the services included (packing, furniture dismantling/assembly, transport, insurance, storage, etc.).
+Ask if there are additional costs (e.g., for transport in restricted traffic zones or to upper floors without a lift).

 - Insurance: Make sure the company offers comprehensive insurance coverage for your belongings.

-- Reviews and references: Search online for reviews from other customers and, if possible, ask for direct references.
+- Reviews and references: Look for online reviews from other clients and, if possible, ask for direct references.

 - Customer service: Check the availability and responsiveness of the company's customer service.